View full guide »

 Canada's answer to the United States' Foreign Corrupt Practices Act (FCPA) was the enactment of the Corruption of Foreign Public Officials Act (CFPOA) in 1998.
 Like the FCPA, the CFPOA criminalizes the act of offering or giving a reward, advantage or benefit of any kind to a foreign public official in exchange for an act or an omission to act in connection with the performance of that official's duties, or to induce the official to use his or her position to influence acts or decisions of the foreign state.

-Canada's jurisdiction over foreign bribery is wide.
+Canada's jurisdiction over foreign bribery is broad.
 The CFPOA captures acts committed anywhere in the world by:

 - A Canadian citizen